How You Can Donate and Help Our Mission

-Our goal is to raise $300,000 for mouse trials, and $2.5 million for human clinical trials.
 There are ULD patients all over the world who will benefit from these trials.
 Although the disease is rare, it is suspected to be more common than once thought.
 ULD is commonly misdiagnosed as a more common and benign form of epilepsy, Juvenile Myoclonic Epilepsy, during the early years, when symptoms appear mild before the progression becomes obvious.
 As awareness of ULD increases, it is expected that more and more patients will be diagnosed with this difficult condition.

 Would you please consider donating to research that would stop this destructive, neurodegenerative disease?